andrewyang96/talks/Intro to Blockchains and Cryptocurrencies/blockchains.md

 Their source codes are accessible to anyone with access to the Ethereum blockchain.

-Smart contracts can be used to back insurance policies, claim assets, crowdfund projects (ICOs), among other use cases.
+Smart contracts can be used to back insurance policies, verify supply chains, crowdfund projects (initial coin offerings), among other use cases.

 ---